Within Teamwork, you can create automations to streamline your processes with tasks.

 The Then section allows you to add an action that should be carried out automatically once the trigger event occurs.

-If you choose leave a comment, notify people, or send HTTP request as the action, you can also click any of the displayed supported fields to include the corresponding data in your comment, notification, or payload.
+If you choose add comment, notify people, or send HTTP request as the action, you can also click any of the displayed supported fields to include the corresponding data in your comment, notification, or payload.

 You can add multiple actions by choosing the add action option at the bottom of the Then section.
 You can set multiple instances of the same action type or use multiple different action types.